He was the only person fighting against corruption in our law enforcement ... to the police, he was public enemy number one.

 Askarov's editor, Abdumomun Mamaraimov

 Campaigning journalist and human rights advocate Azimjon Askarov is Kyrgyzstan's most famous prisoner.
-His retrial began on 4 October 2016.

 The campaigning journalist and human rights advocate, Azimjon Askarov, is Kyrgyzstan's most famous prisoner; he is also a victim of the judicial corruption that he investigates.
 In September 2010, despite a paucity of evidence against him, Askarov was convicted of incitement to ethnic hatred, organising mass disorder, and complicity in a police officer's murder.
 He was handed a life sentence.